 The Science Behind the Technique

 Bead fishing for steelhead is so effective because it taps into the fish’s instincts.
 Steelhead, like many salmonids, are drawn to eggs as a high-energy food source.
-A well-presented bead triggers a response in steelhead, often eliciting strikes even from fish that aren’t actively feeding.
+A well-presented bead triggers a response in steelhead, often triggering strikes from fish that aren’t even feeding.

 Advantages over Traditional Methods